tinymanorg/tealish/docs/language.rst

     Gtxn[+1].ApplicationArgs[0]
     Gtxn[-2].Sender

-See the Algorand docs for the full list of available fields: https://developer.algorand.org/docs/get-details/dapps/avm/teal/specification/#transaction-fields
+See :ref:`avm_fields` for the full list of fields.

 If/Elif/Else